-Since membership on a team, club or activity is a privilege, the normal progression of consequences for misbehavior on a school bus does not apply to extracurricular activities.
-Rather, a first time referral for unacceptable shuttle, game, or extracurricular bus behavior may result in immediate suspension from extracurricular busing for the remainder of the season involved.
 Students who exercise the privilege of participation in extracurricular activities are expected to maintain habits and behaviors which reflect favorably upon the school, and such expectations apply at all times, including non-school time.
 Any student participating in an extracurricular activity will follow the policy adopted by the Board of Education.
-The policy is located at the end of this handbook.